lyyourc/vue-alert-go/docs/README.md

 ## Handler
-If you like, you can add some listeners for some events.
+If you like, you can add some listeners for some events. e.g. `onClickYesBtn`.

 ```javascript
 vueAlert({